intel/qpl/doc/source/documentation/introduction_docs/system_requirements.rst

 Hardware Path Requirements
 **************************

-- OS kernel has an appropriate version that supports Intel® In-Memory Analytics Accelerator (Intel® IAA) devices.
+- **Linux* OS:**

+  - The accelerator configuration library ``libaccel-config.so``
+    (see :ref:`Accelerator Configuration <accelerator_configuration_reference_link>`)
+    should be placed in ``/usr/lib64/``.
+- Linux kernel version 5.18 or later.
+Public versions of Linux kernels can be found here: https://www.kernel.org.
 - Virtualization technology for directed I/O (VT-d) is enabled through the BIOS menu.
-- **Linux* OS:**

-  - libaccel-config.so is placed in /usr/lib64/.
-The library can be found on ``https://github.com/intel/idxd-config`` (version 3.2 or higher).

--  System administrator privileges for ``HW-path``.
-Requirement exists due to work with MMIO regions.
+- Sudo privileges are required to configure accelerators (see :ref:`Accelerator Configuration <accelerator_configuration_reference_link>`) and run hardware path applications.

 .. _accelerator_configuration_reference_link: